Maryland Code, Transportation § 25-108

 (b) This section applies only to a plug-in electric drive vehicle that has a maximum speed capability of at least 65 miles per hour.

-(d)(1) The Administration, the State Highway Administration, and the Department of State Police shall consult to design a permit to designate a vehicle as a plug-in electric drive vehicle authorized to use an HOV lane.
+(d)(1) The Administration, the State Highway Administration, and the Department of State Police may consult to design a permit to designate a vehicle as a plug-in electric drive vehicle authorized to use an HOV lane.

 (3) The Administration, on the recommendation of the State Highway Administration, may limit the number of permits issued to ensure HOV lane operations are not degraded to an unacceptable level.

-(e) On or before January 1 of each year, the Administration and the State Highway Administration jointly shall report to the Governor and, in accordance with § 2-1257 of the State Government Article, the General Assembly on the effect of the use of the plug-in electric drive vehicle permits issued under this section on the operation of HOV lanes in the State.
+(e) On or before January 1 each year, the Administration and the State Highway Administration jointly shall report to the Governor and, in accordance with § 2-1257 of the State Government Article, the General Assembly on the effect of the use of the plug-in electric drive vehicle permits issued under this section on the operation of HOV lanes in the State.

 Cite this article: FindLaw.com - Maryland Code, Transportation § 25-108 - last updated December 31, 2021 | https://codes.findlaw.com/md/transportation/md-code-trans-sect-25-108/